jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/0 - hPrologue.md

 ## Extras Killed Wikipedia's Evil Twin

 People always have some nagging question.
-Like why are movie theatres so lonely, or is a candy apple a real apple.
+Like why are movie theatres so expensive, or is a candy apple a real apple.
 Constant questions are a problem and we need a reference tool to solve it.
 True to ourselves, we make one with the technology available and upgrade it when possible.

 Our first reference tools was the wisdom of elders.
 The first technological upgrades were papyrus and ink (500 BC) and books (500), which turned elders into experts like Hippocrates and Aristotle.
 When wood-pulp paper (1200) and printing press (1456) were invented, humanity unlocked mass produced books.
 Now experts could share knowledge and educate the masses.
 We called the reference books encyclopedias.